AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video.md

 ## Using Interactive Video Viewer {#section-e6c68406ecdc4de781df182bbd8088b4}

-Interactive Video Viewer represent a main JavaScript file and a set of helper files (a single JavaScript include with all Viewer SDK components used by this particular viewer, assets, and CSS) downloaded by the viewer in runtime.
+Interactive Video Viewer represents a main JavaScript file and a set of helper files downloaded by the viewer in runtime.
+A single JavaScript is included with all Viewer SDK components used by this particular viewer, assets, and CSS.

 Interactive Video Viewer can be used in pop-up mode using production-ready HTML page provided with Image Serving Viewers.
 It can also be used in embedded mode, where it is integrated into the targeted web page using the documented API.

-Configuration and skinning is similar to that of the other viewers described in this guide.
+Configuring and skinning are similar to that of the other viewers described in this guide.
 All skinning is achieved by way of custom (CSS) Cascading Style Sheets.

 See [Command reference common to all viewers - Configuration attributes](../../r-html5-viewer-20-cmdref-configattrib/r-html5-viewer-20-cmdref-configattrib.md#concept-850e0f2c49b949deb7cfbfd330d329bd) and [Command reference common to all Viewers - URL](../../c-html5-viewer-20-cmdref-url/c-html5-viewer-20-cmdref-url.md#concept-9b337f349b7b406b8c33c7ee96b3e226)